-BEAT butter and sugar till well incorporated.
-Add in eggs one at a time while continuing to beat mixture lightly.
+- Beat butter and sugar till well incorporated.
+Add in eggs one at a time while continuing to beat the batter lightly.

-FOLD in flour a little at a time, on a low mixing speed till the mixture is well blended.
+- Fold in the flour a little at a time, till the batter is well mixed.
 Add in baking powder, condensed milk and vanilla essence.

 - Divide he batter into three separate bowls of equal measure.
 Add a different food colouring to each bowl.

 - Layer the cake batters one colour at a time on greased muffin cups.
 Bake in a 350 degree preheated oven for 20-25 mins or till done.

 If you like these Rainbow Cupcakes, then you’ll surely enjoy my Raspberry Yogurt Muffins.

 Tried this recipe?
 Leave a Comment and let me know, also Rate it by clicking the number of stars on the recipe card.
 Want to share your version with me?
 Tag me on Instagram @hookedonheat